MoonDusk1996/ai-discord-bot/README.md

 With her you can: chat, ask questions, express your feelings and much more, your creativity is the limit.

 ## 💾Installation

-You can add Mary Jane to your discord server by accessing the link [Mary Jane bot - invite guild](https://discord.com/api/oauth2/authorize?client_id=990769238841118740&permissions=0&redirect_uri=https%3A%2F%2Fmary-jane-website.vercel.app%2Fapi%2Fauth%2Fcallback%2Fdiscord&response_type=code&scope=applications.commands%20identify%20bot) or jon on the [Mary Jane bot - official server](https://discord.com/invite/AGfxJKmbKf) and interacting with her through the commands.
+You can add Mary Jane to your discord server by accessing the link [Mary Jane bot - invite guild](https://my-link-tree-moondusk1996.vercel.app/) or jon on the [Mary Jane bot - official server](https://discord.com/invite/AGfxJKmbKf) and interacting with her through the commands.

-## 💻Commands

-`/chat`

-`/info`

-`/ping`

-## 🛠Technologies used
+## 🛠️Technologies
 **Programming languages:** Javascript, Typescript.

 **Framework and libraries:** Next.js, Discord.js, OpenAI, Stripe, Next-auth, Material.ui.